 BCAT® Test System

-The BCAT Test System consists of five screening tools that allow the clinician or administrator to accurately assess current cognitive and mood functioning.
+The BCAT Test System consists of five assessment tools that allow the clinician or administrator to accurately assess current cognitive and mood functioning.
 All five tools can be completed interactively on our website, and each produces a test report.
 Cognition is at the base of almost all aspects of care, and accurate assessment of cognitive functioning is critical to effective care.

 While each test can be administered independently, we recommend "pattern" administrations.
 This is the most effective way to get an accurate assessment on your patient's current cognitive functioning.
 We describe test administration patterns below.
 All BCAT Test System tools are designed for rapid administration and can be repeated to track progress over time.
-While the full BCAT test usually can be completed in 10-15 minutes, the other screening instruments take less than three minutes to individually complete.The BCAT and the BCAT-SF assess global cognitive functioning, the Kitchen Picture Test assesses practical judgment, the BCIS assesses cognition and behavior for those with severe dementia, and the WIPE assesses depression.
+While the full BCAT test usually can be completed in 10-15 minutes, the other screening instruments take less than three minutes to individually complete.The BCAT and the BCAT-SF assess global cognitive functioning, the Kitchen Picture Test assesses practical judgment, the BCIS assesses cognition and behavior for those with severe dementia, and the BADS assesses depression and anxiety.

 The Brief Cognitive Assessment Tool (BCAT)

-The BCAT was designed as a multi-domain cognitive screening tool that assesses orientation, verbal recall, visual recognition, visual recall, attention, abstraction, language, executive functions, and visuo-spatial processing.
+The BCAT was designed as a multi-domain cognitive tool that assesses orientation, verbal recall, visual recognition, visual recall, attention, abstraction, language, executive functions, and visuo-spatial processing.
 There are 21 items and the total possible score is 50 points.
 The full BCAT can be administered in 10-15 minutes by professionals and techs, is sensitive to the full spectrum of cognitive functioning (normal, MCI, mild dementia, moderate-severe dementia), produces separate Memory Factor and Executive Functions Factor scores, and can predict basic and instrumental activities of daily living (ADL, IADL).
 The BCAT has also been shown to help predict discharge residential dispositions, facilitate Advance Directives determinations, aid in fall prevention programs, and help with non-pharmacological behavior management.

 Key benefits of the BCAT include: